ruparocks/theme-rrocks/README.md

-This is blog theme compatible with Jekyll-Bootstrap
+This is blog theme compatible with Jekyll-Bootstrap.
+It's built upon the minimum theme

 <http://jekyllbootstrap.com> for usage.